The Judge Just Threw Out Most of Blake Lively's Case

 2

 The smear campaign evidence goes public.
 The retaliation claim centers on the allegation that Baldoni's team hired crisis PR professionals to systematically destroy Lively's reputation.
-The details of that campaign are going before a jury.
+The details go before a jury.

 3

 Taylor Swift's lawyers keep working.
-Swift has been trying to limit her involvement in proceedings.
-Whether she ends up being called is still an open question heading into May.
+Swift has been trying to limit her involvement.
+Whether she ends up being called is still open heading into May.

 4

 A settlement is still possible.
 These things have a habit of settling in the days before trial begins.
-Neither side has shown much interest in compromise so far, but the prospect of a very public trial has a way of focusing minds.
+Neither side has shown much interest in compromise — but the prospect of a very public trial focuses minds.

 5

 Hollywood watches carefully.
-The smear campaign element of this case — the allegation that a studio hired crisis PR to pre-emptively destroy an actress before she could speak — has implications that go well beyond these two people.
-The industry is paying attention.
+The smear campaign element — the allegation that a studio hired crisis PR to pre-emptively destroy an actress — has implications well beyond these two people.
+The industry is paying close attention.

 The Verdict on the Verdict

-Baldoni's team is presenting yesterday's ruling as a win, and on paper, they have a point.
+Baldoni's team is presenting the ruling as a win, and on paper, they have a point.
 Ten claims dismissed is a significant reduction.
-The sexual harassment allegations — the ones that started the public conversation and generated the most headlines — are no longer going before a jury.
+The sexual harassment allegations — the ones that generated the most headlines — are no longer going before a jury.
 That's not nothing.

-But here's what's also true: Baldoni filed a $400 million lawsuit against Blake Lively and Ryan Reynolds, and that got thrown out entirely.
-His defamation case against the New York Times got thrown out.
-And now the case that is actually going to trial is the one that asks a jury to decide whether his team ran a coordinated operation to destroy a woman's career because she complained about how she was treated on set.
-It is a recurring theme in 2026 — powerful men discovering that burying things doesn't work as well as it used to.
+But here's what's also true: Baldoni filed a $400 million lawsuit against Blake Lively and Ryan Reynolds — dismissed entirely.
+His defamation case against the New York Times — dismissed.
+And now the case that is actually going to trial asks a jury to decide whether his team ran a coordinated operation to destroy a woman's career because she complained about how she was treated on set.
+It is a recurring theme in 2026 — powerful people discovering that burying things doesn't work as well as it used to.

-Blake Lively Justin Baldoni It Ends With Us Hollywood Taylor Swift Smear Campaign News & Culture
+Blake Lively Justin Baldoni It Ends With Us Hollywood Taylor Swift Smear Campaign May 2026 Trial News & Culture

 More takes.
 No fluff.
 All culture.